What To Do: Labor Day Weekend in Myrtle Beach, South Carolina

 Check out a Local Farmers Market

 Thanks to our warm climate, our area farmers markets are up and running through the end of October in most locations.
 Locals and visitors alike love the local produce, meat, eggs, cheese, baked goods and homemade crafts offered by area farms and vendors.
-On Saturday, September 4, visitors can check out a farmers market in three different locations.
-For more information, check out our Farmers Market blog post.
+On Saturday, September 1, visitors can check out a farmers market in these two locations.

 - The Market Common - Deville Street from 10 a.m. to 3 p.m.